 Once you’ve contacted your leads and sent them emails, you’ll have to wait for their answers.
 So far, you’ve done an excellent job, which is commendable.
 You’ve put in a lot of effort to find the lead that’s right for your business.
 You’ve done a lot of testing and study.
 Now, waiting is not a good strategy for dealing with this issue.

-Following up is a good way to ask the lead you’ve selected to respond to your email in an indirect manner.
+Following up is a good way to ask the lead you’ve selected to respond to your email indirectly.
 The frequency with which you follow up on an answer is determined by you and the importance of the lead to your company.

 As a result, it’s possible that the lead initially refused to respond to your email, but the follow-up convinces them to do so.
 As a result, following up can be described as giving yourself a second chance to be noticed by your desired lead.